Main Reasons for Failures of Pressure Vessels

 Thus, pressure vessels

-will not be broken due to the overuse like rotating machinery, and not be out of operation owing to the fatigue like high-speed engines.
+will not break down like rotating machinery due to the overuse, and not be out of operation like high-speed engines owing to the fatigue.

 According to the research and practice, the reasons for pressure vessels' high failure rates are listed below.